alainncls/strava-segments-to-nfts/README.md

 ## To Do

 * Remove backend NFT minting (to be done by the end-user)
-* Add a new endpoint to display a specific NFT information
 * Stop using end-user's Strava token in backend, get everything needed in frontend and send it to the backend
 * WebApp: use axios to manage API calls?
 * WebApp: get contract address from the endpoint